drew458/hello-PS5/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-The script is ready for deployment on Heroku, which is what I use to run it on the cloud and get the Telegram bot notifications.
+The script is ready for deployment on Heroku, which is what I use to run it continuously on the cloud.
 The free tier on Heroku perfectly fits.
-In this case the bot token and chat it must go into the virtual environment variables (see the settings page on Heroku's dashboard).
+In this case the Telegram bot token and chat it must go into the virtual environment variables (see the settings page on Heroku's dashboard).

 ## Future Updates
 * Add Amazon as a website to scrape the PS5 availability.